 Where we do like round cores is on our pure nickel Broadways.
 Round core strings have a smoother, deeper bottom end and seem to resonate very well with the combination of pure nickel wrap alloy.

 As we develop new string lines, core geometry is always a key piece of the recipe we put together for a line, and we will certainly have more round core offerings down the line as they make sense.

 Not yet, but we’ve been working hard on it for several years now.
-Our tentative hope is to have something to show you by the end of 2022.
+Our tentative hope is to have something to show you sometime in 2023.

 Sadly, no. The costs of setting up a new gauge for manufacture are very high, and it only washes out when we produce enough of them—if we were to make a 6 string set all out of gauges we don’t regularly make, it would cost hundreds of dollars—for one set.
 Nobody wants that.

 All of our subscribe-able products have an “auto-restock” option above the add to cart button.
 Select the frequency you’d like for your subscription from here.
 To modify the number of sets you’d like in each subscription, use the “Quantity” field above the “Add to Cart” button.
 Then continue to checkout as normal!